 The following photos were mostly provided by Lawrence's grandson, John Docwra, in June 2005, and a few by Lawrence's daughter, Dorothy Clarke-Docwra:

-John Docwra junior was born on 15 December 1949, at Crouch End, London.
+Dorothy and John Docwar's son, also John Docwra, was born on 15 December 1949, at Crouch End, London.

-John met Elizabeth at (York?
+John met Elizabeth Bottrill at (York?
 Leeds?)
 University.
 They married on 11 August 1973.

-They've been in Queensberry, south-west of Bradford in Yorkshire (since the 1980s?).
-Both are school-teachers / principals.
-John has done an amount of photography.
+They lived long term in Queensberry, south-west of Bradford in Yorkshire (1980s to 2020).
+Both were school-teachers / principals.
+John did an amount of photography.

 The following photos were mostly provided by Lawrence's grandson, John Docwra, in June 2005: